-For example, testing a software is not an activity that your customers are willing to pay for.
+For example, testing software is not an activity that your customers are willing to pay for.
 However, without it, you may deliver a low-quality product that will have a negative impact on your economic performance.
 Therefore, there are two major types of waste:

 Necessary waste – non-value-adding, but necessary to get things done in a quality manner.
 Such activities can be testing, planning, reporting, etc.

-After, we clarified what waste is in Lean, let’s explore the seven wastes in details.
+After we clarified what waste is in Lean, let’s explore the seven wastes in detail.

-Eliminating wasteful activities is crucial for the success of your company.
-They can lower the profitability, increase customer costs, decrease quality and even employees satisfaction.
+Optimizing process to eliminate waste is crucial for the success of your company.
+Having wasteful activities can lower profitability, increase customer costs, decrease quality, and even employee satisfaction.
 For this reason, you need to identify the non-value adding activities and try to improve the process where they appear or ultimately eliminate them.